Supply Chain Management

 - Monitor: reassess suppliers in the emerging and lagging categories annually.
 Those that do not demonstrate annual improvements face the risk of losing AWAC's business.

 Supplier Assessment Criteria

 |Suppliers develop and implement a sustainability program that includes environmental, social, economic, and ethical aspects; such programs publicly published; suppliers cascade same to their supply base.||

 |Suppliers integrate sustainability into their business strategy and support it through their values and culture.||

 |Suppliers measure performance and establish quantifiable environmental goals; progress on environmental goals publicly disclosed.||

-Alcoa continued implementing a third-party supplier due diligence program with the supplier base during 2016.
-This program helps Alcoa manage risk in the supply chain related to the areas of anti-bribery and corruption, trade compliance, child and slave labour, criminal history, human trafficking, and conflict minerals.
+In 2017, Alcoa continued implementing a third-party supplier due diligence program with the supplier base This program helps Alcoa manage risk in the supply chain related to the areas of anti-bribery and corruption, trade compliance, child and slave labour, criminal history, human trafficking, and conflict minerals.